Jwink3101/syncrclone/docs/config_tips.md

     compare = 'mtime'
     conflict_mode = 'newer_tag'

-then if hashes are easily available
+But if hashes are *easily* available

     renames(AB) = 'hash'

-otherwise if a remote is local and support inodes:

-    renames(AB) = 'inode'

 otherwise

     renames(AB) = 'mtime'

+Note that renames with `mtime` also include size.
+And they will not work if there is more than one candidate.

 If a remote does not support hashes (e.g. crypt), then (asume B is crypt)